-- Rest: avoid putting significant weight on the foot to
+- Rest: Avoid putting significant weight on the foot.

-- Elevation: keep the foot up when possible
+- Elevation: Keep the foot elevated when possible.

 There are several different types of exercises that may be recommended by the physiotherapist in the treatment of plantar fasciitis.
-They can usually be carried out using objects found in most homes, such as a towel, wall, stairs or a chair and are typically required to be completed several times a day for a period of at least six weeks for the best results.
+These exercises can usually be carried out using objects found in most homes, such as a towel, wall, stairs, or a chair, and are typically required to be completed several times a day for a period of at least six weeks for the best results.

-Additionally, various other interventions can help to provide support to the foot and improve recovery or prevent recurrence.
-Splinting, modifications to footwear and the use of orthoses may all be beneficial in some cases.
+Additionally, various other interventions can help to provide support to the foot and improve recovery or prevent a recurrence.
+Splinting, modifications to footwear, and the use of orthoses may all be beneficial in some cases.
 Orthoses fit into the shoe to provide support to the heel and sole.

 For more severe pain, other medications can sometimes be used to manage the symptoms.
-This may include corticosteroid or Botulinum toxin type A injections directly into the foot to provide localized pain relief.
+This may include corticosteroids or Botulinum toxin type A that are injected directly into the foot to provide localized pain relief.

-Some patients will require surgical intervention if the painful symptoms associated with plantar fasciitis do not resolve with physical and pharmacological therapy.
-This usually requires a referral to an orthopedic or podiatric surgeon who will make decisions regarding the optimal treatment for the specific case.
+Some patients will require surgical intervention if the painful symptoms associated with plantar fasciitis do not resolve with physical and pharmacological therapies.
+This usually requires a referral to an orthopedic or podiatric surgeon, who will make decisions regarding the optimal treatment for the specific case.

 Plantar release surgery is the most common type of procedure that involves the release of the fascia from the heel bone to reduce the tension.
 This can be performed via open surgery or endoscopic incision surgery.

-Extracorporeal shockwave therapy (EST) is an emerging treatment that is less invasive than surgery as it relies on sound waves to improve symptoms and promote healing.
-It is thought to reduce the sensitivity of the nerves that carry the pain signal to the brain and stimulate healing in the area, although the full effects are still being researched and evaluated.
+Extracorporeal shockwave therapy (EST) is an emerging treatment that is less invasive than surgery, as it relies on sound waves to improve symptoms and promote healing.
+EST is thought to reduce the sensitivity of the nerves that carry the pain signal to the brain and stimulate healing in the area, although the full effects are still being researched and evaluated.